Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

   + Reduce the variance and become more stable when apply to the new test set
   + Avoid overfitting

-5-folder cross validation accuracy rate is: % (The accuracy for the gbm model is 73.7%.
+The accuracy rate is: % (The accuracy for the gbm model is 73.7%.
 Improved by %.)